getzola/themes/README.md

-# Gutenberg themes
+# Zola themes

-All the community themes for Gutenberg.
+All the community themes for Zola.

 ## Adding your theme

-Follow the guidelines on the [documentation](https://www.getgutenberg.io/documentation/themes/creating-a-theme/).
+Follow the guidelines on the [documentation](https://www.getzola.org/documentation/themes/creating-a-theme/).

 Once this is done, do a pull request to this repository adding your theme as a git submodule.